kadave01/HYCOS/README.md

 ## About
 This repository contains a MATLAB   model developed at the Technische Universiteit Delft (TU Delft) for thermodynamic assessment of the HYCOS cycle which is a transcritical/supercritical CO<sub>2</sub> Brayton cycle fueled by H<sub>2</sub>/O<sub>2</sub> combustion.
 This cycle is proposed for use in H<sub>2</sub> based energy storage and reconversion systems for distributed power generation/energy islands.

-More details about the HYCOS concept can be found in my [publication]()  and in my [MSc thesis report](https://repository.tudelft.nl/islandora/object/uuid%3Aaaa684ff-d22c-4482-bb2e-bbbd74336ab1) available at the TU Delft repository.
+More details about the HYCOS concept can be found in my [publication](https://doi.org/10.1016/j.xcrp.2023.101514)  and in my [MSc thesis](https://repository.tudelft.nl/islandora/object/uuid%3Aaaa684ff-d22c-4482-bb2e-bbbd74336ab1) available at TU Delft's Education repository.

 ## Author Contributions